msv19/Dogs-vs-Cats-Classifier/README.md

 ### Notebooks

 **models.py** - A basic CNN (6-layer).
-**training.py** - Script to prepocess the data, train and save the model.
+**training.ipynb** - Script to prepocess the data, train and save the model.
-**Prediction.py** - Notebook to test the data.
+**Prediction.ipynb** - Notebook to test the data.
+**Transfer_Learning.ipynb** - Notebook in which pretrained MobileNetV2 architecture was used to build the classifier

 ## Further improvements (To do)

-1. Will try Transfer learning using any one of the pretrained architectures and finetune the model.
-2. Instance Segementation using Mask-RCNN.
+Instance Segementation using Mask-RCNN.